In This Article

 Benefits of Horsetail Oil for Hair

 It's worth pointing out that with horsetail oil, as is the case with most herbs and supplements related to hair growth and loss, the benefits are largely anecdotal, says Hill.
 "That being said, there is very little proven evidence that horsetail oil applied topically leads to healthier hair and scalp.
 However, there are studies that have shown horsetail to improve hair growth when taken orally," she explains.
 (Many of these studies focus on the silica and silicon in horsetail oil, more on that in a moment.)
-Point being, when it comes to horsetail oil, you're going to reap the most benefits if you take it orally rather than use it topically.
+Point being, when it comes to horsetail oil, you're going to reap the most benefits if you take it orally rather than use it topically, according to our experts.
 Here are some of the effects it has.

 Strengthens the hair fiber: At the risk of pulling a Captain Obvious, the stronger your hair, the better.
 The less likely it is to break and snap, the less hair you'll lose.
 "Horsetail oil is rich in minerals that support the development of the hair fiber, specifically silica," says Hill.
 It not only strengthens the hair fiber and supports its elasticity, but it also adds sheen and texture.
-Silica is made of silicon and oxygen; going back to those studies, one 2016 study found that a higher silicon content in the hair was associated with a lower rate of hair loss.
+Silica is made of silicon and oxygen; going back to those studies, one 2016 study suggests that a higher silicon content in the hair may be associated with a lower rate of hair loss.

 Regulates the hair growth cycle: This one is due to another mineral found in horsetail oil, selenium.
 "Selenium aids the body in processing iodine, which regulates hair growth.
 We know that deficiencies in certain minerals, like selenium, can slow down the anagen, or growing, phase of the hair cycle," explains Hill.